 Team members can request reimbursement through Gusto if they're in the US or Pilot if they are an international team member.
 When submitting an expense report, team members need to provide the receipt and a description of the expense.

 Operations will review the expense and reach out to the team member if they have any questions.
-When an expense is approved, the reimbursement will be added to the team member's next payroll.
+The reimbursement will be added to the team member's next payroll when an expense is approved.

 Pilot handles reimbursements differently depending on if the international team member is classified as an employee or a contractor.
 If the reimbursement is for a contractor, Operations will need to add the expense reimbursement to an upcoming recurring payment or schedule the reimbursement as an off-cycle payment.
 If the reimbursement is for an employee, no other action is needed; Pilot will add the reimbursement to the team member's next payroll.